SergiFJ/Snake-game/README.md

 ```

 ## Implementation
 A program implemented with OpenGL.
-The main code is in the MyGLWwidget.cpp where you can find the interactions with the models that exists.
+The main code is in the MyGLWidget.cpp and LL2GLWidget.cpp where you can find the interactions with the models that exists.
 In addition of the differents funcionalities that have the keys:
 ```
 'key_left': move left.
 'key_right': move right.